 When I do go out at night it’s usually to a gig.
-I do love a gig or two or three.
-You get my point.
 We usually have at least one gig each month and often travel to England to see our favourite bands.
 I’m known to work colleagues, family and friends as always going to gigs so its fair to say live music is a big part of me.

 I wouldn’t say I’m fashion conscious, but I know what I like and choose comfort over fashion any day.
 When I’m not at work, you will most likely find me wearing skinny jeans and a cosy jumper with trainers/converse type shoes or boots.
 It’s very rare to see me wearing bright colours as I probably own more black or grey clothes than any other colour.
 I would definitely say I’m more of a casual and smart casual dresser.
 The last time I properly ‘dressed’ up was to attend a friends wedding a few years ago and wore an actual dress (shown in the image below).